TIDES-transit/TIDES/CONTRIBUTING.md

 Registered Contributors actively work to develop the TIDES specification.
 They propose additions, modifications, and improvements to the specification through issues and pull requests in this GitHub repository.

-Registered Contributors must request [here][contributor-registration] to be registered in order to gain access.
+Registered Contributors must request [here][contributor registration form] to be registered in order to gain access.
 Requests to become a Contributor must be approved by project Leadership.

 Registered Contributor Group Members:

-The list of registered contributors is maintained in the [contributors.md](contributors.md) file.
+The list of registered contributors is maintained in [contributors.md][contributors.md] file.

 Registered Contributor Group [GitHub Access](https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/repository-roles-for-an-organization): Write